ThiagoMicki1/Micki-QuickList-App/README.md

 I. Project Title / Description
 Project Title: QuickList
+Due date for final submission: Feature set is frozen now; final deliverable is due in Week 7 (v1.0).

-Project Description: The QuickList app will allow users to create, edit, and share simple grocery lists with family or friends.
-Users can add, remove, or check off items on a list, and the view will be instantly updated for all users that are viewing the list.
+Project description: QuickList will allow users to create, edit, and share simple grocery lists with family or friends.
+Users will be able to add, remove, or check off items on a list, and the view will be instantly updated for all users that are viewing the list.

 II.
 Problem Solving
-Grocery lists are often kept on paper, or users will use a note app to keep track of items they need to purchase.
-These are both easy to lose and cannot be shared with others in a convenient way.
-An app that allows multiple users to edit a single list in real-time makes this task much easier, so there is always the most recent list to reference, and users do not buy duplicate items.
+Grocery lists are typically created on paper or with a notes app in order to track items users need to purchase.
+Both of these options are easily lost and cannot be shared with others in a convenient manner.
+An app that allows multiple users to edit a single list in real-time simplifies this process so there is always the most recent list available and users are not buying duplicate items.

 III.
 Platform
-The platform chosen for this app is a native Android app, which will be distributed on the Google Play Store.
-This will allow the app to take full advantage of the features of the Android OS and the devices themselves, as well as narrow the focus of the class for this development.
+The platform to be used for this app is a native Android app, which will be distributed through the Google Play Store.
+This will allow the app to make the most of the features of the Android OS and the devices themselves, as well as narrow the focus of the class for this development.

 IV.
 Front-end / Back-end Support

 Front-end:

 Technology: The front-end technology stack will consist of the Java programming language.
 The user interface will be constructed with XML layout files for all screens and layout construction.

 UI/UX: The app will have a very clean and minimalist design.
-Emphasis will be placed on a simple list that is easy to read and large buttons to add or check off items, with tappable targets that are easy to use on all sizes of devices.
+Emphasis will be placed on a simple list that is easy to read and large buttons to add or check off items with tappable targets that are easy to use on all sizes of devices.

 Back-end:

 Technology: The back-end services for this app will be provided by Firebase.
 This will be used to create a Firestore real-time database, as well as Firebase Authentication to allow users to sign in to the app.
 Firebase will be integrated with the specific Android SDK.

-Data: The database will store user accounts and a collection of grocery lists.
-Each list will store the list name, which user created it, and an array of items, each with a status such as checked or unchecked.
+Data: The database stores user accounts and shared lists.
+Each list keeps metadata and membership, and items are stored as documents in a subcollection for real-time updates.

+• lists/{listId}: { name, createdBy, members[], createdAt, pinned:boolean, archived:boolean, color:"#RRGGBB", emoji:String }
+• lists/{listId}/items/{itemId}: { text, createdBy, createdAt, checked:boolean, quantity:int }

 V. Functionality

 User Authentication: Users should be able to sign up for a new account and log in.